ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 ## :sunny: Rising Sophomore Summer Break Tips

-- The Freshman year summer, rarely do peopl get internships so don't feel bad if you don't have one, companies don't really look at you for internships until you are a Junior
+- Rarely do people get internships the summer after Freshman year so don't feel bad if you don't have one or a pressure to have one, companies don't really look at you for internships until you are a Junior
-- What I recommend is get a summer job and work on projects that you can put on your resume  and/or used UMass's LinkedIn learning resources to get certificates.
+- I recommend getting a summer job and working on projects that you can put on your resume  and/or used UMass's LinkedIn learning resources to get certificates.

 &nbsp;
 &nbsp;

 # :microscope: Sophomore Year

-This is your hardest year.
-Buckle up because you will struggle with your relationship with ECE until Spring Junior Year.
+> :Warning: **This is your hardest year.
+Buckle up because you will struggle with your relationship with ECE until Spring Junior Year.**

 ## Fall (Semester 3)
 #### ECE 201
 - This is a math course for ECE students
+- Differential Equations, Linear Algebra and Eurler's math
-- Not bad, picks up at the end
+- Not bad, picks up with difficulty at the end
 - Highly recommend working with a group of people
 - To study, again know the shit out of the homework, discussion and practice exam questions.
 Be able to do them in your sleep

 #### ECE 202
 - I was a tutor in this class
-- This is Matlab and Excel work
+- Mastering Matlab and Excel
-- Bill Leonard has a philosophy and really hammers it here
+- Bill Leonard has a philosophy and really hammers it into you through this course
-	-  His philosophy is called mastery and its basically doing an assignment over and over again until you get it complete right, no errors
+	-  His philosophy is called *Mastery* and it's basically doing an assignment over and over again until you get it completely right with no errors
-	-  Essentially, his homeworks aren't hard, but you have to get it perfect and you will submit it about 7+ times until it's perfect
+	-  Essentially his homeworks aren't hard, but you have to get it perfect, meaning you will be submitting one assignment about 7+ times until it's *perfect*
 - This class is a lot of work but the assignments are easy
 - My strategy was to do an assignment everyday and submit it, then resubmit assignments you got feedback on everyday
-- If you remember that children's game called something like clear the yard where two teams try to throw objects into the other teams side and the team with the least amount of objects at the end wins?
-This class is basically that, you are just going to work on assignments every time you get feedback and submit right away
+	- Do you remember that children's game called something like "clear the yard" where two teams try to throw objects into the other team's side and the team with the least amount of objects at the end wins?
+This class is basically that, you are just going to work on assignments and every time you get feedback, you submit it right away
 - This class is set up for you to succeed.
 If you get your bonus points by getting things in on time, you can get an A and be done with the class early
 - Go to tutoring as frequently as possible, they literally have the answer key
 - DO NOT PROCRASTIONATE